Bell P-63 Kingcobra: XP-39E

-While the P-39 had been introduced as an interceptor, later in its development it was decided to reduce the cost and complexity of the engine by removing the turbocharger.
+The P-39 had been introduced as an interceptor, later in its development it was decided to reduce the cost and complexity of the engine by removing the turbocharger.
 High-altitude performance suffered dramatically as a result, and Bell proposed an experimental series to test out a variety of solutions.

 The resulting XP-39E featured two primary changes from the earlier P-39D from which it was developed.
 One was a redesigned wing.
 The root airfoil, a NACA 0015 on other models of the P-39, was changed to a NACA 0018, to gain internal volume.
 The other was a switch to the Continental I-1430 engine, which featured an improved overall design developed from the hyper engine efforts, as well as an improved supercharger.

 Three prototypes were ordered in April 1941 with serials 41-19501, 41-19502 and 42-7164.
 The I-1430 had continued development problems and could not be delivered in time, so it was replaced by an Allison V-1710-47, similar to that powering the P-39.
 Each prototype tested different wing and tail configurations: 41-19501 had a rounded vertical tail, but squared-off tailplane tips; 41-19502, a squared-off fin and rudder and large wing fillets; and 42-7164 had all its flight surfaces squared off.
 The XP-39E proved faster than standard Airacobra, reaching a maximum speed of 386 mph at 21680 ft during tests.
 However, the XP-39E was considered inferior to the stock P-39 Airacobra in all other respects, so it was not ordered into production.